a-roach/nkscgeosync/README.md

 `nkscgeosync wedding*.nef --astro --best`
 will search the current directory for all files matching `wedding*.nef`, syncing location data if necessary, finding any files which don't have astro noise reduction set and at the same time it will set the noise reduction from fastest to best.

+## License
+Copyright © 2021 Andrew Roach.
+All rights reserved.

+GNU General Public License version 3

+nkscgeosync is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+nkscgeosync is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.